jcolag/BaseDice/README.md

  - [ ] There is an intermittent bug on the scoreboard where runs earned at the end of one inning sometimes show in both that inning and the next.

- - [ ] Right now, this is only a single-player story, by design.
+ - [X] Right now, this is only a single-player story, by design.
 It shouldn't be too hard, though output that makes sense could be.
 Arguably, given the format, more than two players could even work.
-Massively multiplayer online baseball...?
+Massively multiplayer online baseball...?  (_The architecture no longer requires it._)

  - [X] Separating the output into innings might be nice, though scores seem very low as it is.  (_After fixing the craps point system, scores are no longer low._)